 The Multilink Decision Engine (MDE) function exercises control over selection of the air-ground datalink that is most suitable for the application data.
 It ensures predictable routing behavior based on configured settings (reference Section 3.5.1.3), but it does not imply use of a routing protocol on the air-ground datalink.
-The function shall select an air-ground datalink for each known application data type, which is indicated typically by a DSCP field of the IP packet header (reference Section 3.3.5.1), transport layer port number (TCP or UDP) or a combination of source/destination address of the IP packet header.
-To do this, the MDE function collects the status of air-ground datalinks as reported by the individual Airborne Radio components.
+The function shall select an air-ground datalink for each known application data type, which is indicated typically by a DSCP field of the IP packet header (reference Section 3.3.5.1), transport layer port number (TCP or UDP), a source/destination address or an address prefix of the IP packet header, or a combination thereof.
+To do this, the MDE function collects the status of air-ground datalinks as reported by the individual Airborne Radio components as described in Section 3.3.6.3.

-In addition to application data type and air-ground datalink status, the MDE function may take additional parameters into account for air-ground datalink selection, including but not limited to: phase-of-flight; geographic position of the aircraft; ANSP preferences; airline preferences; or air-ground communications link cost.
+In addition to application data type and air-ground datalink status, the MDE function may take additional parameters into account for air-ground datalink selection, including but not limited to: phase-of-flight; geographic position of the aircraft; ANSP preferences; aircraft operator preferences; or air-ground communications link cost.
 If the MDE function can also acquire air-ground link quality/performance metrics, which is dependent upon the capability of each Airborne Radio to report this information, then it can make decisions to switch intelligently among communication links in a multilink environment, e.g., selecting a well performing link for high-criticality traffic and a less well performing link for best-effort traffic.
 The use of these additional criteria by the MDE function are implementation-specific and/or the subject of further standardization in the radio specifications.